Sleep Disorders

 The main differential diagnosis is hypoparathyroidism and other endocrine disorders of calcium metabolism.
 Before idiopathic basal ganglia calcification diagnosis can be made, disorders causing secondary brain calcifications, listed in Table 1, should be considered.

-To some degree, basal ganglia calcifications can be associated with normal aging, are considered “physiological” over the age of 50, and are noted as an incidental finding in up to 20% of head CTs (89; 71).
-As previously noted, metabolic disorders such as pseudohypoparathyroidism, Aicardi-Goutieres syndrome, mitochondrial diseases, and neuroferritinopathies are associated with basal ganglia calcification; therefore, the patient history and metabolic work-up must be considered prior to making a diagnosis of idiopathic basal ganglia calcification (22).
+Punctate basal ganglia calcifications, especially confined to the pallidum, can be associated with normal aging, are considered “physiological” over the age of 50, and are noted as an incidental finding in up to 20% of head CTs (96; 78).
+As previously noted, metabolic disorders such as pseudohypoparathyroidism, Aicardi-Goutieres syndrome, mitochondrial diseases, neuroferritinopathies, and more rarely, congophilic amyloid angiopathy are associated with basal ganglia calcification (25).
+Therefore, patient history and metabolic work-up must be considered prior to making a diagnosis of idiopathic basal ganglia calcification (25).

 Genetic testing can confirm the diagnosis of idiopathic basal ganglia calcification.
-Four autosomal dominant genes (SLC20A2, PDGFB, PDGFRB, and XPR1) have been identified (65).
 However, availability of commercial testing may vary.
-The levels of inorganic phosphorus in CSF were found to be higher in patients with idiopathic basal ganglia calcification with SLC20A2 mutations compared to other patients with idiopathic basal ganglia calcification (including those with PDGFB mutations) and controls (29).
+The levels of inorganic phosphate in CSF were found to be higher in patients with idiopathic basal ganglia calcification with SLC20A2 mutations compared to other patients with idiopathic basal ganglia calcification (including those with PDGFB mutations) and controls (32).

 Testing of asymptomatic family members may include brain CT scan to evaluate calcium deposits; however, predictive clinical value is unclear given wide phenotypic variability within families.

+There is no consensus on management of idiopathic basal ganglia calcification.
 Scant anecdotal evidence describes use of bisphosphonates to treat brain calcifications.
-In one case report, a patient with idiopathic basal ganglia calcification-related parkinsonism improved on etidronate disodium (43).
-In a small case series, patients with idiopathic basal ganglia calcification were administered weekly alendronate; no change in imaging of calcifications was observed and several patients maintained clinical stability (60).
-Two patients with secondary calcifications treated with etidronate disodium showed improvement in seizures and headaches (44).
+The first to report, a etidronate disodium use suggested functional benefit in a single patient with idiopathic basal ganglia calcification-related parkinsonism (46).
+In a small case series of seven patients, no change in imaging of calcifications was observed with weekly alendronate, and clinical outcomes were inconsistent (67).
+Two patients with secondary calcifications treated with etidronate disodium showed improvement in seizures and headaches (47).

-The management focuses on symptomatic relief using antidepressants, mood stabilizers, antipsychotics, dopaminergics, anticonvulsants, and analgesics (61).
-Parkinsonism may respond to levodopa (48; 38).
+The current management strategy focuses on symptomatic relief using antidepressants, mood stabilizers, antipsychotics, dopaminergics, anticonvulsants, and analgesics (68).
+Parkinsonism may respond to levodopa (51; 41).

 Basal ganglia and dentate nucleus | |